 Any non-attendance at school must be reported on the first day of absence.
 Please contact the School Office by telephone by 9 am and record the details of your child's absence.

 As set down by the Department for Education, schools are only able to authorise absence from school in exceptional circumstances.
 In making a request for an authorised absence from school you will need to explain why the circumstances are exceptional (via our Absence Request Form obtainable directly from the School Office).
 Please note there is no general right to authorise absence for a family holiday and if you take your child out of school without permission the absence will be unauthorised and a Penalty Notice could be issued.
-In Hampshire, Penalty Notices may be issued when a pupil has had 10 or more half-day sessions (equivalent to five school days) of unauthorised absence, in any 10 school week period; or one or more unauthorised absences during an assessment period (for example End of Key Stage assessments or Phonics testing).
+In Hampshire, Penalty Notices may be issued when a pupil has had 10 or more half-day sessions (equivalent to five school days) of unauthorised absence, in any 10 school week period.
+Please refer above for advice for parents and carers about Penalty Notices for non-attendance at school.
 Unauthorised absence is absence not approved by the school and will be coded on your child's attendance record as one of the following:

 If your child has been sick in the night or before school, please do not send them to school as there is a strong possibility this problem will recur.
 This causes the unnecessary spread of bugs to children and staff - please adhere to the NHS guidelines and allow at least 48 hours before sending your child back to school.